SQE FAQs

 Do we have any information about how firms are offering jobs/training contracts to students to come in through the SQE route?

-Some firms have reviewed how they train their future cohorts and aren’t running their 2-year QWE contracts the same as their old LPC training contracts.
+Some firms have reviewed how they train their future cohorts and aren’t running their two-year QWE contracts the same as their old LPC training contracts.
 For example, instead of a seat rotation structure (e.g. 4 x 6 months seats in different departments), some firms are offering a full two years in a single department so that, upon qualification, each NQ has the experience in their practice area which is closer to a 1-1.5 year PQ solicitor than an NQ solicitor.
 However the seat-rotation model is still the most popular way of scheduling two year QWE training contract at most firms.

 If you do a full time Master’s which includes SQE 1 &2, how do you fit in QWE?
 Before, during or after?